michaelkargl/PresenceCube/docs/zube/blog/2019-05-28-docusaurus-with-gitlab-pages.md

 ### BasePath configuration

 An important detail is the proper configuration of your `url` and `baseUrl`.
-Without this step, browsers wont be able to find styles and assets and run into 404 errors:
+Without this step, browsers won't be able to find styles and assets and run into 404 errors:
 * [Docusaurus Docs: Deployment][docusaurus_docs_deployment]
 * [ZubeApp Docusaurus Deployment PR][gitlab_zube_app_docusaurus_pull_request]